 Recommended # of PLUs

-The purpose of this professional learning community is to come together as senior teacher candidates with assigned university clinical educators to explore and meet the Science of Reaching (SOR) and Structured Literacy awareness competencies, as outlined by the Rhode Island Department of Education (RIDE).
-This SOR professional development will serve as a foundation for all RWU teacher candidates seeking state licensure from our programs.
-During senior residency, candidates will engage in learning activities that further demonstrate their commitment to self-growth, reflection, and elevating student access to content that will support their success via an MTSS practice lens.
+The purpose of this professional learning community (PLC) is to bring together senior teacher candidates and their assigned university clinical educators to explore and meet the Science of Reading (SOR) and Structured Literacy awareness competencies outlined by the Rhode Island Department of Education (RIDE).
+This SOR professional development serves as a foundation for all RWU teacher candidates seeking state licensure.
+During senior residency, candidates engage in learning experiences that demonstrate their commitment to self-reflection, professional growth, and increasing student access to high-quality instruction through an MTSS lens.

 This PLC requires an enrollment key.
-You can find your enrollment key on your Syllabus in the Textbook and Virtual Engagement Resources sections.
+You can find your enrollment key in the syllabus under the Textbook and Virtual Engagement Resources sections.

 Intended Audiences